google/syzkaller/docs/linux/external_fuzzing_usb.md

 USB fuzzing support consists of 3 parts:

-1. Syzkaller changes that are now upstream.
+1. Syzkaller changes that are now upstream, see the [Internals](/docs/linux/external_fuzzing_usb.md#Internals) section for details.
-2. Kernel interface for USB device emulation, which can be found [here](https://github.com/google/kasan/commits/usb-fuzzer) and is now being upstreamed.
+2. Kernel interface for USB device emulation called Raw Gadget, see the patch list below.
-3. KCOV changes that allow to collect coverage from background threads and interrupts (the former is now upstream, the latter can be found [here](https://github.com/google/kasan/commits/usb-fuzzer) and is now being upstreamed).
+3. KCOV changes that allow to collect coverage from background threads and interrupts (the former is now upstream, the latter is now being upstreamed, see the patch list below).

 More details can be found: